AppsFlyer/aerospike-clj/README.md

 # Requirements
 - Java 8
 - Clojure 1.8
+- CI is also building and testing for Java versions 11,13,15.

 # Features
 - Converts Java client's callback model into Java(8) `CompletableFuture` based API.